-An Osteochondral fracture is a tear of the cartilage which covers the end of a bone, within a joint.
-It is also known as Osteochondritis Dissecans and is common in the knee joint, especially in association with other injuries such as ACL tears.
+Osteochondritis dissecans is also called an Osteochondral fracture.
+It is a tear of the cartilage which covers the ends of the bone within a joint.
+It can occur is association with other injuries such as ACL tears.

 Osteochondral fractures explained

 Osteochondral Fractures are also sometimes known as articular cartilage injuries.
 The only difference is that with an osteochondral fracture, there may also be a bone fracture involved.
 Sometimes the torn piece of cartilage also contains a bone fragment.
 These fragments can vary is size and depth, with larger ones typically causing more problems.

 These fragments are sometimes known as ‘loose bodies or fragments’ and can cause symptoms such as those listed above, which may be intermittent as the fragment moves within the joint.
 The knee may go for long periods with no symptoms at all, only to then play up for a few days at a time.

 Osteochondral fractures occur most frequently in children and adolescents as the bone is softer and so more likely to fracture in this way.
 This injury most frequently occurs during a violent twist to the knee, especially when weight bearing.
 The twist may occur from direct trauma such as a tackle or other impact, or from a fall.